jcharp/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  a library used to build user interfaces, by using components that do simular tasks

 1. Describe component state.

+  the data or value of an object

 1. Describe props.

+  propertiy values that get passed to an object

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  anything that happens to the DOM after the initial render.
+You synch it by using useEffect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.